wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 out.
 Sometimes you can't seem to find that mutual attraction no matter what.
 Maybe that means the other party didn't achieve step 1, or they're just not interested in you.
 That happens.
 It sucks, but don't let it stop you from trying to connect with other people!
+Remember, both sides have to care.
+As long as you try your hardest to hold up your end, that's the most that you can do.

 ##3.
 Open up##